rikedyp/documentation/language-reference-guide/docs/the-i-beam-operator/scan-for-deprecated-files.md

 <h1 class="heading"><span class="name">Scan For Deprecated Files</span> <span class="command">R←{X}(3535⌶)Y</span></h1>

-Scans a directory (and, optionally, subdirectories) for deprecated component files and external variables.
+Scans a directory (and, optionally, subdirectories) for deprecated saved workspaces, component files and external variables.
 For an overview of deprecated features see [Deprecated features](../../../../programming-reference-guide/deprecated-features) within the Programming Reference Guide.

 `Y` is the name of the directory to scan.